-- 1) All practices shall allow for water breaks and general acclimatization to hot and/or humid weather.
-Ample amounts of water shall always be available and a student's access to water shall not be restricted.
+- C. All other sports (Cheerleading, Swimming, Wrestling, Basketball, Dance/Drill, Golf, Tennis, Track & Field, Baseball, Softball) - 1) All practices shall allow for water breaks and general acclimatization to hot and/or humid weather.
+Ample amounts of water should always be available and a student's access to water should not be restricted.
 In addition, all practices shall follow the fundamentals set forth in the NFHS's Heat Acclimatization and Heat Illness Prevention Position Statement.
-While the risk of heat illness is greatly dependent upon weather conditions, the fundamentals in the NFHS's Heat Acclimatization and Heat Illness Prevention Position Statement promote safety and diminish injury risk in any setting. - 2) Teams shall have not less than nine days of on-field practice prior to playing in a jamboree or an interscholastic contest. - 3) Students may participate in multiple practice sessions per day, but not on consecutive days.
+While the risk of heat illness is greatly dependent upon weather conditions, the fundamentals in the NFHS's Heat Acclimatization and Heat Illness Prevention Position Statement promote safety and diminish injury risk in any setting. - 2) Students may participate in multiple practice sessions per day, but not on consecutive days.
 Multiple practice sessions per day are prohibited for the 2020-2021 school year. - a) Single Practice Session.
 No single practice session shall be longer than three hours, including warm-up and cool down.
-On days with a single practice session, students are limited to a maximum of one hour of weight training either before or after practice but not both. - b) Multiple Practice Sessions.
-On days with multiple practice sessions, students shall not engage in more than five hours of total practice, including warm-up and cool down.
-No single practice session shall be longer than three hours, including warm-up and cool down.
-There must be at least three hours of recovery time between the end of one practice session and the beginning of the next practice session on a day with multiple practice sessions.
-During this recovery time, students may not engage in other physical activities (e.g., weight training, etc.)
+On days with a single practice session, students are limited to a maximum of one hour of weight training either before or after practice but not both. - 3) A student may not practice or participate in a contest for more than six consecutive days without a rest day.
+A rest day must be complete rest no organized team physical activity is allowed.
+Travel is allowed on a rest day. - 4) A student shall become eligible to participate in a jamboree or interscholastic contest/meet/competition after completing a minimum of nine five days of actual practice.